pei-huang/pei-huang.github.io/_pages/about.md

   - /about.html
 ---

-I am Researcher at [ZEW](https://www.zew.de/en/) – Leibniz Centre for European Economic Research in Mannheim, Germany.
-Before ZEW, I was Postdoctoral Associate and held a Research Affiliate position at [Yale School of the Environment](https://environment.yale.edu/).
+I am a Researcher at [ZEW](https://www.zew.de/en/) – Leibniz Centre for European Economic Research in Mannheim, Germany.
+Before ZEW, I was a Postdoctoral Associate and held a Research Affiliate position at [Yale School of the Environment](https://environment.yale.edu/).

 I am passionate about finding policy solutions for a sustainable future using empirical and modeling approaches.
 My research aims to address emerging topics in energy transitions, environmental justice, and climate policy.
 My research interests include: